-Two Applied Health Sciences (AHS) Teaching Assistant Awards will be offered in each of the School of Public Health and Health Systems, Department of Kinesiology and Department of Recreation and Leisure Studies per year.
+Up to one Applied Health Sciences Teaching Assistant Awards valued at $500 will be offered in each of the School of Public Health and Health Systems, Department of Kinesiology, and Department of Recreation and Leisure Studies per term.

-Any current graduate student in the Faculty of AHS who serves, or has served, as a teaching assistant (TA) for at least one course within the September to August calendar year is eligible.
+Any current graduate student in the Faculty of AHS who serves, or has served, as a teaching assistant (TA) within the current academic year is eligible.

-- Demonstrates a strong commitment to the overall learning, academic and personal growth of students;
+- How did they demonstrate a strong commitment to the overall learning, academic, and personal growth of students?

-- Exhibits clear communication skills during tutorials, labs and/or office hours;
+- How did they exhibit clear communication skills during tutorials, labs, and/or office hours?

-- Shows sensitivity to the needs of students; and
+- How did they demonstrate sensitivity to the needs of students?

-- Demonstrates high-quality teaching and student learning, either in tutorials, guest lectures or in one-on-one meetings with students.
+- How did they contribute to high-quality teaching and student learning (e.g., through tutorials, guest lectures, or in one-on-one meetings with students)?